a1024/ABAC/readme.txt

 Each folder here contains a different project.
 The most up-to-date projects are:
-- best:      The most efficient algorithm so far (without speed considerations).

-- lossy:     Experiments on lossy compression.
+- eBench:	Like pxView3D, but supports high bit depth images and doesn't use modular arithmetic.
 - pxView3D:	A visualization and benchmarking tool for reversible image transforms.
 - e2:		Experiments on lossless compression.
 Newer, cleaner project.
+- best:		The most efficient algorithm so far (without speed considerations).

+- lossy:	Experiments on lossy compression.
 - entropy-battle:	Experiments on lossless image compression.
 Older, messier project, contains more obsolete techniques.

 The other folders are outdated.